-Registration is open for both short and long race distances, and during registration you can mark yourself as a participant in a group race.
+Registration is open for both short and long race distances, and during registration, you can mark yourself as a participant in a group race.
 Before the start, we allow these participants to group.

 We recommend paddling in a group, primarily for safety reasons, to those who have little kayaking experience or who want to enjoy traveling in company.